Training quantum machine learning models on cloud without uploading the data: Typical features of quantum machine learning models

 \section{Typical features of quantum machine learning models}

-Our method works for quantum circuits with the following features: (1) all the operations in the middle stage are unitary transformations, while the measurements are performed at the last stage only, and (2) the unitary transformations need to result in real probability amplitudes only.
-Fortunately, the variational quantum circuit (VQC) architecture \cite {ml54,ml53,ml32} widely used for quantum machine learning today belongs to this category, as elaborated below.
+Our method works for quantum circuits with the following features: (1) measurements are performed at the last stage only, while all the rest operations are unitary transformations, and (2) these unitary transformations need to result in real probability amplitudes only.
+Fortunately, a large portion of the variational quantum circuit (VQC) architecture \cite{ml157,ml54,ml53,ml208,ml32} widely used for quantum machine learning today belongs to this category, as elaborated below.